Cedarcliff Gatehouse

 Cedarcliff Gatehouse is a historic gatehouse located in Poughkeepsie, in Dutchess County, New York.
-It is believed to have been designed by architect Andrew Jackson Downing and built about 1845.
+It was likely designed by architect George E. Woodward and built about 1862 for Lindley M. Ferris.
 It is a 2 1/2-story, cruciform plan brick cottage in the Gothic Revival style.
 It features deep eaves with extended rafters and bargeboards with scroll-sawn overlay.
 The property includes a period cast iron gateway and fence.

 It was added to the National Register of Historic Places in 1982.